melaniewalsh/mwalsh/_pages/cv.md

 ### Articles & Book Chapters

-“DH Readership and Reception,” forthcoming in *Debates in Digital Humanities 2021*, ed.
+“DH Readership and Reception,” forthcoming in *Debates in Digital Humanities 2022*, ed.
 Lauren Klein and Matt Gold, University of Minnesota Press.

 [“Tweets of a Native Son: The Quotation and Recirculation of James Baldwin from Black Power to #BlackLivesMatter,”](http://tweetsofanativeson.com/Publications) *American Quarterly*, 70, no. 3 (2018).

 ### Digital
+[*Introduction to Cultural Analytics & Python*](https://melaniewalsh.github.io/Intro-Cultural-Analytics/), an online interactive textbook that offers an introduction to the programming language Python
+(specifically designed for humanities students and scholars)

 *Tweets of a Native Son*, [www.TweetsofaNativeSon.com](http://tweetsofanativeson.com/), a website featuring interactive data visualizations about James Baldwin’s digital afterlives.